OpenHD/Documentation/hardware/cameras.md

 {% endhint %}

 {% hint style="success" %}
-The best value csi camera is the "small" version of hq camera (IMX477) from arducam The best value usb camera is the veye
+The best value csi camera is the "small" version of hq camera (IMX477) from arducam.

+The best value usb camera is the veye
 {% endhint %}